YakiHonne/yakihonne-web-app/README.md

 # What is YakiHonne?

 YakiHonne is the 1st Fully Decentralized Social Network on Bitcoin.
-Connecting 160+ countries globally, YakiHonne attracts 50K+ active Bitcoiners, INCLUDING the former CEO of Twitter - Jack Dorsey, and his former boss, Rabble.
-YakiHonne is a Nostr-based decentralized content media protocol, which supports free curation, creation, publishing, and reporting by various media creators.
+Connecting 160+ countries globally, YakiHonne attracts 50K+ active Bitcoiners.
 Check it out at [yakihonne.com](https://yakihonne.com)

 Currently, YakiHonne is partnering with BITMAIN, Bitcoin Magazine, and 30+ programs in BTC ecosystems, and even non-BTC programs.
 YakiHonne received grants/ supports from Gitcoin, Nostr, DoraHacks etc..